ponik73/sur/README_audio.md

 score = sum(ll_target) + np.log(P_target) - (sum(ll_non_target) + np.log(P_non_target))
 ```

 If the score is above `score_border` value, the model predicts that the tst file is target, otherwise it is not target.
-All the score border tests were calculated as average from 10 different runs.
+All the score border tests were calculated as average from 10 different runs without augmented data.

 **Uniform weights distribution:**
 | Score border  | Correctness of target | Correctness of non-target | Correctness average |